(All fields required)

 Please enter your name.

 Hematopoietic stem cell transplant (HSCT) is a treatment for pediatric patients with a wide range of serious immunological, hematological and oncological diagnoses.
 The first 6- to 7-months post-HSCT is a critical period during which children are most at risk for life-threatening infections and graft versus host disease (GVHD).
 To prevent these serious complications, an intense prophylactic oral medication regimen is prescribed.
 Non-adherence to this regimen results in suboptimal drug exposure increasing the patient’s risk of these post- transplant complications.
 Despite this, there are no rigorous scientific studies documenting the modifiable factors that predict non-adherence or how NA impacts HSCT outcomes.

-The CAPS study has two objectives: 1) to optimize patient adherence of adolescents and young adults (A/YA) with cancer by incorporating a collaborative adherence promotion intervention into routine clinical care, and 2) to increase medical provider knowledge regarding oral medication adherence monitoring and promotion for A/YA with cancer.
-Using quality improvement (QI) methodology (i.e., Plan, Do Study Act Cycles; PDSAs), a clinic-based adherence promotion intervention will be integrated into regular clinical visits for adolescents and young adults being treated for leukemia or lymphoma at CCHMC.
-This study will establish evidence-based standards of clinical care for adherence assessment and promotion in pediatric oncology.
+The CAPS Study has been completed and is now entering the data analysis phase.
+The objectives of the CAPS Study were to: 1) to optimize patient adherence of adolescents and young adults (A/YA) with cancer by incorporating a collaborative adherence promotion intervention into routine clinical care, and 2) to increase medical provider knowledge regarding oral medication adherence monitoring and promotion for A/YA with cancer.
+Using quality improvement (QI) methodology (i.e., Plan, Do Study Act Cycles; PDSAs), a clinic-based adherence promotion intervention was integrated into regular clinical visits for adolescents and young adults being treated for leukemia or lymphoma at Cincinnati Childrens.
+This study hopes toestablish evidence-based standards of clinical care for adherence assessment and promotion in pediatric oncology.

 click to enlarge

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900